deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

 ```
 **WESKIT_JWT_DECODE_AUDIENCE** is your **OIDC_CLIENTID**

-For the dashboard/gui you need provide additional to the OIDC credential JWT information.
-As an admin make sure that your are properly set.
+For the dashboard/gui you need to provide additional to the OIDC credential JWT information.
+As an admin make sure that they are properly set.
 See [Flask-JWT-Extended Docu](https://flask-jwt-extended.readthedocs.io/en/stable/) for a detailed parameter explanation.
 Please note that the parameters are prefixed with "WESKIT_"

 ```bash